Metapelma archetypon

-Metapelma archetypon is an extinct species of parasitic wasp in the Metapelmatidae genus Metapelma.
+Metapelma archetypon is an extinct species of parasitic wasp in the family Metapelmatidae.
 The species is solely known from the Early Eocene Baltic amber deposits in the Baltic Sea region of Europe.
 Of the thirty-seven described species in the genus Metapelma, M. archetypon is the only species known from the fossil record.

 History and classification

 Metapelma archetypon is known only from one fossil, the holotype, number "AMNH BaJWJ-407", which is a single female specimen preserved, along with a spider, in a nearly rectangular amber block 13 by 11 mm in size.
 The block is currently residing in the American Museum of Natural History paleoentomology collections in New York City, USA.
 M. archetypon was first studied by Gary A. P. Gibson with his 2009 type description being published in the journal ZooKeys.
 The specific epithet "archetypon" was designated by Gary Gibson from the Greek ἀρχέτυπον (archetypon) which translates as "original" or "model".
 This is in reference to the similarity of the head and hind leg structure similarity between the extinct and extant species.